Hydroelectricity in Canada

-According to the International Hydropower Association, Canada is the fourth largest producer of hydroelectricity in the world in 2021 after the United States, Brazil, and China.
+According to the International Hydropower Association, Canada is the fourth largest producer of hydroelectricity in the world in 2021 after China, Brazil, and the United States.
 In 2019, Canada produced 632.2 TWh of electricity with 60% of energy coming from Hydroelectric and Tidal Energy Sources).

 Some provinces and territories, such as British Columbia, Manitoba, Newfoundland and Labrador, Quebec and Yukon produce over 90% of their electricity from Hydro.
-All of the dams with large reservoirs were completed before 1990, since then most development has been run-of-the-river, both large and small.
+All of the dams with large reservoirs were completed before 1990.
+Since then, most development has been run-of-the-river, both large and small.
 Natural Resources Canada calculates the current installed small hydro capacity is 3,400 MW, with an estimated potential of 15,000 MW.
-A report on the future of hydroelectricity, suggests the remaining 40% potential will remain undeveloped up to 2050, citing a lack of public acceptance.
-The widespread usage of hydroelectricity, including being incorporated into electric utility names such as Toronto Hydro or BC Hydro, has led to "hydro" being used in some parts of Canada to refer to electricity in general, regardless of source.
+In 2010, a report on the future of hydroelectricity assumed the remaining 40% potential may remain undeveloped up to 2050 because of lacking public acceptance.

-As of 2019, Canada had 81 GW of installed hydroelectric capacity, producing about 400 TWh of electricity.
+As of 2021, Canada had 82,232 MW (about 82 GW) of installed hydroelectric capacity.
+By 2024, installed hydropower capacity had grown to about 84.3 GW, and hydroelectricity supplied over 60% of Canada's electricity.
+Hydroelectric generation totalled about 359 TWh in 2023, the lowest level since 2016, owing largely to drought in major hydro-producing provinces.

+While hydroelectric power remains significant in Canada in the 2020s, in its early years it was one of the main drivers of Canadian industrialisation (→ Technological and industrial history of Canada#Energy and electricity).

+In 1938 over 98% of Canada's electricity was from hydropower, which alone put Canada ahead of France and Italy in total electricity production, and comparable to the entire United Kingdom, Imperial Japan, or Soviet Union.
+Only the United States and Germany had considerably more total electricity production at that time.